imufi/Duplicate-File-Remover/README.md

 Upon identifying duplicate files, the utility moves them to a review directory.
 The original directory structure is maintained, ensuring minimal disruption to the file system.

-Client Feedback and Monitoring:
+User Feedback and Monitoring:
-Throughout the process, the file server provides feedback to clients regarding the status of the duplicate file removal operation.
+Throughout the process, the file server provides feedback to users regarding the status of the duplicate file removal operation.
-Clients are informed about the progress of the scan, the number of duplicate files found, and any encountered errors.
+Users are informed about the progress of the scan, the number of duplicate files found, and any encountered errors.

 Security and Integrity:
 The file server ensures the security and integrity of the file system during the duplicate file removal process.